 Tour de Ville is a benefit bicycle ride and not a race.
 No timing equipment will be available.
 No rider times will be recorded or provided.

-As in 2017, all routes start and end at The Village Workshop at 455 E. Cady Street, Northville, MI 48167.
-Rider registration, clothing purchases, sponsor displays and pre-registered rider packet pickup will be located inside The Village Workshop building.
-We also plan to have a manned table explaining what Rotary is all about and inviting people to come and be part of our organization.
+All routes start and end at Living and Learning Enrichment Center, 801 Griswold Street, Northville, MI 48167.
+Rider registration, sponsor displays and pre-registered rider packet pickup will be located at the Living and Learning Enrichment Center.
+We also plan to have a manned table explaining what Rotary is all about.
+Come and be part of our organization!

 "RIDE RAIN OR SHINE" The Tour de Ville ride will go on, rain or shine.
 Decisions about any other inclement weather affecting the ride will be made the evening before and on the day of the ride.